Create a Video Analyzer for Media account

 If you don't have an Azure subscription yet, sign up for Azure Free Trial.

 If you don't have an Azure AD domain, create this domain with your Azure subscription.
 For more information, see Managing custom domain names in your Azure AD

 A user in your Azure AD domain with an Application administrator role.
-You'll use this member when connecting your Video Indexer account to Azure.
+You'll use this member when connecting your Video Analyzer for Media account to Azure.